samo1petar/Intersection-Over-Union-Tensorflow/README.md

 In most detection cases anchor number is usually lower than 20, which means this algorithm is fast for all but for big feature maps (100x100) with a lot of different anchors.
 But even than, it works great for up to ~25 anchors.

+On the image bellow legend represents feature map size.
 ![Alt text](images/Times_1.png?raw=true "IOU speed")